What is Financial Analysis? And What is the Role of a Financial Analyst?

 Technical Analysis, where quantitative charts are looked upon, like ‘Moving Averages’

-There various types of financial analyst’s positions available in the financial sectors.
-Financial analysts are sought after by investment banks, insurance companies, on the buy or the sell side.
+There are various types of financial analyst positions available in the financial sectors.
+Financial analysts are sought after by investment banks, and insurance companies, on the buy or the sell-side.
 Besides these verticals, financial analysts also work in subspecialties, like analysts that specialise in equities, or in fixed income instruments, or maybe they can also specialise in energy or technology.

 A career as a financial analyst is very rewarding on the personal and professional front, it needs a lot of preparation and hard work.
 A financial analyst’s contribution is an integral part of any business landscape.